 Improved Accuracy

-Machine learning algorithms harness the advantages of big data to discern intricate patterns and anomalies, resulting in unparalleled accuracy in detecting fraudulent activities.
+The impact of big data on business makes companies use ML algorithms to generate insights.
+These algorithms discern intricate patterns and anomalies in the data, ensuring unparalleled accuracy in detecting fraudulent activities.
 By analyzing vast amounts of transaction data and user behavior, ML models can distinguish between legitimate and fraudulent payments with high precision, minimizing false positives and negatives.

 Adaptability to New Threats